Ivanovo: Development

-There are almost 98 000 young people in Ivanovo, i.e. each fourth citizen.
+There are almost 98,000 young people in Ivanovo, i.e. every fourth citizen.
 It is one of the Russian students' centers, with 8 public and 5 private institutes of higher education, offering educational facilities both for Russian and foreign students.
 The city is the third largest one in the country after Moscow and the Moscow region, in terms of number of students per 10 000 citizens.

 There are 18 military-patriotic clubs with about 550 young participants, 170 people are in charge of local history activities.
-More than 20 per cent of young citizens take part in the youth organizations’ activities, like “IMCA – Ivanovo”, Russian Youth Union, the “Novy Rubezh”, Ivanovo city pupils’ Duma, the “Shkolny Activ Goroda” (City school activists) and many others.
+More than 20 per cent of young citizens take part in the youth organizations' activities, like "IMCA – Ivanovo", Russian Youth Union, the "Novy Rubezh", Ivanovo city pupils' Duma, the "Shkolny Activ Goroda" (City school activists) and many others.

-Annually the city holds the “Students’ spring" festival of students’ creativity.
+Annually the city holds the "Students' spring" festival of students' creativity.
 It's the most popular event in cultural life of Ivanovo students, with the participation of all universities and institutes.
-Since 1997, the interregional festival of students “Maslenitsa” (“Pancake week”) is held.
-Yearly about 20 students’ teams from 6-8 regions take part in it.
+Since 1997, the interregional festival of students "Maslenitsa" ("Pancake week") is held.
+Yearly about 20 students' teams from 6-8 regions take part in it.

-Being concerned of the youth creativeness, the city government supports the development of facilities of students’ cultural, sporting and entertainment centers, as well as organizes regional sports competitions among students.
+Being concerned of the youth creativeness, the city government supports the development of facilities of students' cultural, sporting and entertainment centers, as well as organizes regional sports competitions among students.

 In order to encourage young scientists, each year the best students are given the grant of the governor, which is a good support for gifted researches.
-To increase the academic level of the youth, the contest of students’ and postgraduates’ researches was established.
+To increase the academic level of the youth, the contest of students' and postgraduates' researches was established.
 The papers should be devoted to the resolution of topical problems of the region.
 The best authors are given the award named after M. V. Frunze.

-Ivanovo is a multinational city, more than 100 nationalities’ representatives live here.
+Ivanovo is a multinational city, more than 100 nationalities' representatives live here.
 There are 16 ethnic and cultural autonomies, associations and centers.